jdavidrt/spopa-25-frontend/README.md

 ### Security
 #### Scenarios
+In scenario 1: the software system must implement the Secure Channel Pattern.
+In scenario 2: the software system must implement the Reverse Proxy Pattern.
+In scenario 3: the software system must implement the Network Segmentation Pattern.
+In scenario 4: the software system must implement a pattern deffined by the team.

 #### Applied patterns and tactics

 ### Performance and Scalability
 #### Scenarios
+In scenario 1: the software system must implement the Load Balancer Pattern.
+In scenario 2: the software system must implement a pattern deffined by the team.

 #### Applied patterns and tactics

 ## Testing (Analysis and Results)